-Without PatchMatch, optimization of an energy containing such a data term, even without pairwise terms, would be computationally demanding, requiring millions of operations per pixel.
-Intriguingly, the key operations to which PatchMatch owes its efficiency are very close to those used in continuous BP, and in particular to the message-passing that is central to optimization in the presence of pairwise terms.
-Conversely, a key deficiency of PatchMatch is that it lacks an explicit smoothness control on the output field.
-Indeed, recent developments of PatchMatch have noted that PatchMatch "has difficulty finding reliable correspondences in very large smooth regions" [\Box].
-He et al. [\Box] require a smooth field when applying PatchMatch to an alpha matting problem, but impose smoothness as a postprocess, by solving the matting Laplacian.
-Boltz et al. [\Box] achieve smoothness by dividing the images into superpixels and running PatchMatch on these, meaning that a failure of superpixelization cannot be recovered from.
-A related deficiency is the tendency of PatchMatch to require a form of "early stopping": the global optimum of the unary energy is not necessarily the best solution in terms of image error, as we show in figure 1(h), and as can be seen in figure 9 of [12].
-These difficulties are exacerbated by more powerful PatchMatch algorithms [2, 11] which, although getting closer to the globally optimal NNF, lose the implicit smoothness that early stopping provides.
-We characterize this tradeoff by looking at error versus energy: the correlation between ground-truth errors (e.g. peak signal-to-noise ratio (PSNR) for denoising problems, end-point error (EPE) for 2D correspondence fields, or disparity error for stereo) and the values of the energy functions the algorithms implicitly or explicitly minimize.
+Without PM, optimization of an energy containing such a data term, even without pairwise terms, would be computationally demanding, requiring millions of operations per pixel.
+Intriguingly, the key operations to which PM owes its efficiency are very close to those used in continuous BP, and in particular to the message-passing that is central to optimization in the presence of pairwise terms.
+Conversely, a key deficiency of PM is that it lacks an explicit smoothness control on the output field.
+Indeed, recent developments of PatchMatch have noted that PM "has difficulty finding reliable correspondences in very large smooth regions" (HaCohen et al. 2011).
+He et al. (2011) require a smooth field when applying PM to an alpha matting problem, but impose smoothness as a postprocess, by solving the matting Laplacian.
+Boltz and Nielsen (Boltz and Nielsen (2010)) achieve smoothness by dividing the images into superpixels and running PM on these, meaning that a failure of superpixelization cannot be recovered from.
+A related deficiency is the tendency of PatchMatch to require a form of "early stopping": the global optimum of the unary energy is not necessarily the best solution in terms of image error, as we show in Fig. 1h, and as can be seen in Fig. 9 of Mansfield et al. (Mansfield et al. (2011)).
+These difficulties are exacerbated by more powerful PM algorithms (Barnes et al. 2010; Korman and Avidan 2011) which, although getting closer to the globally optimal NNF, lose the implicit smoothness that early stopping provides.
+We characterize this tradeoff by looking at error versus energy: the correlation between ground-truth errors (e.g. peak signal-tonoise ratio (PSNR) for denoising problems, end-point error (EPE) for 2D correspondence fields, or disparity error for stereo) and the values of the energy functions the algorithms implicitly or explicitly minimize.

-The contribution of this paper is to define a new family of algorithms, called PatchMatch Belief Propagation (PMBP), which combine the best features of both existing approaches, and which includes the existing methods as special cases.
-We first describe both existing algorithms using a unified notation, showing the close relations between the two (also illustrated as an "algorithm by numbers" in table 1).
+The contribution of this paper is to define a new family of algorithms, called PMBP, which combine the best features of both existing approaches, and which includes the existing methods as special cases.
+We first describe both existing algorithms using a unified notation, showing the close relations between the two (also illustrated as an "algorithm by numbers" in Table 1).
 We then investigate the combination in various experimental settings, in order to explore the key terms which contribute to the combined algorithm's performance.
 The paper closes with a discussion of future directions.